Newbie-make/YT-AI-translation-command-program/README.md

 Passo 6: Teste!

-Faça uma live no YouTube (uma transmissão "Não Listada" é perfeita para testes) e experimente seus novos comandos!

 Observação: Como esta é uma IA, é natural que ocorram erros e coisas estranhas de vez em quando.

-Note: As this is an AI there are bound to be mistakes and odd things of the sort at times.